The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Preliminaries

-for all $u\in \widetilde{H}^s(\Omega)$. \item Let $s\notin \N_0$ and suppose $u\in H^r(\R^n)$ satisfies $u=(-\Delta)^s u=0$ in an open set $V\subset\R^n$, then there holds $u=0$ in $\R^n$. \end{enumerate} \end{proposition} The property \ref{mapping properties} follows from Plancherel's theorem and \eqref{def: hs norm}--\eqref{eq: frac lap}.
-Furthermore, using Mikhlin's multiplier theorem, the assertion \ref{mapping properties} can be established in the larger scale of Bessel potential spaces $H^{r,p}(\R^n)$ ($1<p<\infty$), which coincide with $H^s(\R^n)$ for $p=2$.
+is finite.
+In the case $p=2$ and $s\geq 0$, all of the above spaces coincide, that is, $H^s(\R^n)=H^{s,2}(\R^n)=W^{s,2}(\R^n)$.
+For a more detailed discussion of these spaces, and in particular their relationship to the \emph{Triebel--Lizorkin spaces} $F^s_{p,q}(\R^n)$, we refer the interested reader to the classical books \cite{Triebel-Theory-of-function-spaces,Interpolation-spaces-Bergh-Lofstrom} and to the articles \cite{JRPZ,RZ-low-reg,CRTZ} as well as the references therein.
 The estimate \eqref{eq: poincare inequality} is called \emph{(fractional) Poincar\'e inequality}.
 Similarly as in the classical case, the Poincar\'e inequality remains valid when $\Omega\subset\R^n$ is only bounded in one direction and also holds in the $L^p$ setting (see \cite{JRPZ}).
 The proof is similar to the one of \ref{mapping properties}.
 The property \ref{UCP} is known as the \emph{unique continuity property (UCP)} of the fractional Laplacian and the first proof of this result goes back to M. Riesz \cite[Section 11 and 26]{riesz1988integrales}.
 His argument was based on the Kelvin transform and uniqueness for the moment problem.
 We also refer the interested reader to \cite{TGMS,ruland2015unique} and \cite{KRZ} for a generalization to the $L^p$ setting.
 An immediate consequence of the Poincar\'e inequality and \eqref{eq: equivalent norm Hs} is that

 defines an equivalent norm on $\widetilde{H}^s(\Omega)$, which will be used in the well-posedness theory below.

 Finally, let us recall the following useful estimate (see \cite{Ozawa}). \begin{proposition} For any $1<p<\infty$ there exists a constant $C>0$ only depending on $p$ and $n$ such that